X

 Active Living for Parkinson's: A Vital Approach

-Managing Parkinson's Disease with Exercise: Benefits and Approaches
+Managing Parkinson's Disease with Exercise: Practical Benefits and Proven Strategies

 Exercise has been shown to have numerous benefits for people with Parkinson's disease.